The US economy is forecast to not enter a recession in 2024. (Source: Getty) |

 Meanwhile, wage growth has been strong, helping to reinforce expectations that the world's No. 1 economy will continue to grow in 2024.

-The ministry's report showed that the non-agricultural sector added 216,000 jobs in December 2023, much higher than the 170,000 jobs previously forecast by economists.
+The ministry's report showed that the non -agricultural sector added 216,000 jobs in December 2023, much higher than the 170,000 jobs previously forecast by economic experts.

-The unemployment rate remained unchanged from November 2023 at 3.7%.
-However, despite the expanding labor force, wage growth remained strong.
-Average hourly earnings for U.S. workers rose 0.4% in December 2023, after rising 0.4% in the previous month.
+The unemployment rate is unchanged from November 2023, remaining at 3.7%.
+However, despite the expanding labor force, wage growth remains strong.
+Average hourly earnings for US workers increased 0.4% in December 2023, after increasing 0.4% in the previous month.

-The report also showed that job growth in recent months has been largely concentrated in a few sectors, such as leisure, hospitality and health care.
+The report also showed that job growth in recent months has been concentrated in a few sectors such as leisure, hospitality and health care.
 State and local government hiring to restore the education workforce to pre-pandemic levels has also boosted job growth.

 Some economists say this suggests the labor market is not as strong as the numbers suggest.
 However, most economists do not expect a recession in 2024 as the resilience of the labor market supports consumer spending.